toubsen/wp-auto-more-tag/readme.txt

 1. This is the options page for Auto More Tag.
 See how simple and clean it looks?
 Sexy, right?

 == Changelog ==

+= 2.1 =

+Added option to automatically update when new settings are saved.
+This cycles through all your posts, and updates each one based on the new Auto More Tag settings.
+Also added in a shortcode for manual placement, for those times when you just have to do it yourself.

 = 2.0 =